When it comes to building an unforgettable brand, consistency is everything.

 Typography plays just as big of a part in your brand as your logo.

-Using font size incorrectly can make a big difference in audience brand recognition.
+Using font size incorrectly can make a big difference to audience brand recognition.

-The typography section of this document should include details on typography style use including, alignment and spacing.
-Design elements
+The typography section of this document should include details on typography style use including alignment and spacing.

 Whether your company use photography, illustrations or iconography you’ll have a natural instinct on what images do or do not represent the company.